JayCanuck/enyo-ext/README.md

 ========================
 FileInputDecorator
 --------
 > Allows for improved customizable file input, with support for filetype filters, multiple file selection, html5 media capture across a wide breadth of browsers, including iOS6 and Android 3.x+.
+Note: filetype filters, multiple file support, and media capture not supported in IE.

 JavaApplet
 --------